cpcwood/dynamic-ssr-nginx-express/README.md

 - render the SPA using puppeteer headless chrome and return the resulting html snapshot
 - return a previously cached render

 Filtering crawlers in the reverse proxy provides separation of concerns for SSR and the option to run the renderer server on a different machine.
-There will also be no client application changes and client bundles can still be served using a CDN.
+There will also be very little client application changes and client bundles can still be served using a CDN.

 ## Tech Stack